How to clear cache files on Mac

 How to clear all types of cache on Mac step by step

-1. Clean app cache on Mac manually
+How to remove app cache on Mac

 To delete the app cache (which is also called the user cache) manually, follow these steps:

-- Type in ~/Library/Caches and hit Enter
+- Type in ~/Library/Caches (note the ~) and press Return.

-- Keep the folders, but go into each one and delete the files inside
+- Keep the folders, but go into each one and delete the files inside.

 If you’re uncomfortable deleting cache manually and prefer a less time-consuming approach, you can skip down to “How to clear all browser cache easily” to remove all your browser caches in one go.